 - foster the development of consistent health standards between the various States and Territories

-- foster medical research and training and public health research and training throughout Australia; and
+- foster medical research and training and public health research and training throughout Australia

 - foster consideration of ethical issues relating to health.

 NHMRC collects, holds, uses and discloses personal information to carry out these functions or activities.
 NHMRC also collects, holds, uses and discloses personal information to carry out other responsibilities including those under the:

 - Medical Research Future Fund Act 2015